fireblocks/kusama_staking_sdk/README.md

 **Prerequisites:**

+1. Run `npm i` from the project's directory to install all needed dependencies.

-1. Create the following vault accounts with KSM wallet within each:
+2. Create the following vault accounts with KSM wallet within each:

     a.
 Stash Account - holds the amount to stake

     b.
 Controller Account - has the permissions to run nominations (should have balance of 25 KSM)

-2. Enable RAW signing feature by contacting Fireblocks's support team
+3. Enable RAW signing feature by contacting Fireblocks's support team

-3. Set transaction authorization policy rule that governs the RAW signing operation, the policy should include the following parameters:
+4. Set transaction authorization policy rule that governs the RAW signing operation, the policy should include the following parameters:

     a.
 Initiator